 According to Jerry Brown, (D) Kamala Harris (D)Rob Bonta and (D) Sen. Hertzberg people who are arrested are the victims.
 Under this program, a recent rape victim was filing a police report against her assailant.
 The police report took longer than the release of the attacker, and when she returned home, he was there waiting for her.

 Bail Reform was passed and signed into law behind closed doors by Brown, Kamala Harris, Bonta, and Hertzberg without knowledge to constituents.
 A few days after being signed a petition was started to recall SB10 Bail Reform.
 It took over 500,000 signatures to be collected to have it overturned and be put to a vote in 2020.

 This vote is to prevent California Government from taking control of our 8th amendment.
 Only the Government and courts currently control bail amount, fines, and punishment.
 Bail Bondsman are facilitators that prevent an accused person from being held at no cost to the taxpayers.
 The Gov. has it's spin masters claiming "only poor people are in jail that can't afford bail" and "innocent until proven Guilty" They completely ignore real reports.

-A Berkely study was done over a 24 year period which shows the wrongful conviction rate in CA. .0000415%. or less than 7 people out of 1.2 million arrests.
+A Berkely study was done over a 24 year period which shows the wrongful conviction rate in CA. .0000415%. or less than 7 people out of 1.2 million arrests per year.
 There are not a bunch of innocent poor people in jail.

 False Statements the spin masters want you to believe.